Robert B. Seidman: Background

 Seidman was born and grew up in New York, USA.
 He attended the Ethical Culture Fieldston School (1931-1937).
 He graduated from Harvard College in 1942 (magna cum laude, highest honors), just months after the beginning of US involvement in the Second World War.
 He joined the United States Coast Guard but unexpectedly was seconded to the US Navy and to active service.
 He sailed in Arctic convoys from the United Kingdom, Iceland and North America to Murmansk in the Soviet Union, escorting merchant ships delivering supplies to the Soviet Union under the Lend-Lease program.
 As Lieutenant, in 1944 he commanded Landing Ship/Tank 767 (LST-767) in the Battle of Okinawa, landed his ship and off-loading craft and troops from Pearl Harbor.
 He graduated from Columbia Law School in 1948 and practiced law into the 1950s in Connecticut and New York.

 In 1962 he went to Ghana with his wife and five children, supported by the Ford Foundation, to help the new nation develop post-colonial institutions.
 He lectured in Law at the University of Ghana, becoming Visiting Professor.
-With his wife Ann and as a supporter of African unity, he advised Kwame Nkrumah, Ghana's first President.
+As a supporter of African unity with his wife Ann (an economist), he advised Kwame Nkrumah, Ghana's first President.
 He traveled widely in West Africa, across the former British and French colonies.
 After the 1966 coup against Nkrumah, he and his family were deported by the new regime, and he had already begun teaching at the University of Lagos, Nigeria.
 He became Professor of Law at the University of Wisconsin-Madison from 1966 to 1972 as Professor of Law, also undertaking a visiting posting to the University College of Dar es Salaam in Tanzania (1968–1970).
-He left Madison in the early 1970s, citing lack of opportunities for his wife Ann, and from 1972 to 1974 both of them worked in senior positions at the University of Zambia., and later in Zimbabwe.
+He left Madison in the early 1970s, citing lack of opportunities for his wife Ann, and from 1972 to 1974 both of them worked in senior positions at the University of Zambia, and later in Zimbabwe.
 Seidman returned to the US and a permanent Professorship at Boston University Law School in about 1974, remaining there past retirement (1992) until 2013 when he was 93 years old.
-He was Fulbright Professor at Peking University in Beijing, 1988–1989 and Visiting Distinguished Professor of Law, University of the Witswatersrand in South Africa.
+He was Fulbright Professor at Peking University in Beijing, 1988–1989 and Visiting Distinguished Professor of Law, University of the Witwatersrand in South Africa.